syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Getting-Started.md

 </tr>
 </table>

-## NuGet configuration
+## NuGet Configuration

-To install the SfPopupLayout control in the application, configure the NuGet package of the Syncfusion components.
+To install SfPopupLayout control in the application, configure the NuGet package of the Syncfusion components.
 Refer to the following KB to configure the NuGet package of the Syncfusion components:

 [How to configure package source and install Syncfusion NuGet packages in an existing project?](https://www.syncfusion.com/kb/7441/how-to-configure-package-source-and-install-syncfusion-nuget-packages-in-an-existing-project)

-The following NuGet package should be added to use the SfPopupLayout control in the application:
+The following NuGet package should be added to use SfPopupLayout control in the application:

 <table>
 <tr>
 <th> Project </th>
-<th> Required package </th>
+<th> Required packages </th>
 </tr>
 <tr>
 <td> Xamarin.iOS </td>